chekanov/hepjet/README.md

 In summary: <b>fastjet</b> is  about a factor 10 faster than <b>scjet_cpp</b>.
 The Java implementation (<b>scjet_java</b>) is as fast as the C++ version when using more than one run
 over events (first run is a factor 4 slower than for the C++ version due to JIT compilation).
 Other similar algorithms are slower.
+When using the kT mode, scjet_cpp is as slow as other algorithms.
 <p>
 </p>